-Our wireless communications products currently compete with a variety of devices, including other wireless modems, wireless handsets, wireless handleld computing devices and other wireless devices.
+Our wireless communications products currently compete with a variety of devices, including other wireless modems, wireless handsets, wireless handheld computing devices and other wireless devices.
 Our current and potential competitors include:

-- wireless data modem providers, such as Huawei, Option, Sierra Wireless, Kyocera, Pantech-Curitel and Sony-Ericsson; - · wireless computing device manufacturers, such as palmOne and Research in Motion; and - wireless handset and infrastructure manufacturers, such as Motorola, Nokia, Siemens and Sony-Ericsson.
+- wireless data modem providers, such as Huawei, Option, Sierra Wireless, Kyocera, Pantech-Curitel and Sony-Ericsson; - · wireless computing device manufacturers, such as palmOne and Research in Motion; and - wireless handset providers, such as Motorola, Nokia, Siemens and Sony-Ericsson.